emqx/emqx-docs/en_US/security/authn/user_management.md

 * `scram:built_in_database`

 For these authenticators, users can be managed through REST API.
-It allows to create, update, remove, and list user credentials.
+It allows EMQX administrators to create, update, remove, and list user credentials.

 To use user-management API for an authenticator, the authenticator must be set up for the used [chain](./authn.md#authentication-chains).